Me-Mac-Ward/Oxford_physics_summer_school/README.md

 - The previous then further developed to have another electron, introducing magnetic anistropy.
 Upon data analysis anticrossing was noticed but out of range for the project.

 ### Day 4 - Tours of Relevant Companies
-- Oxford Ionics:
-- NQCC:
-- Oxford Instruments:
+- Oxford Ionics: Here I saw the labs where quantum computing systems were developed, being shown a variety of ionic quantum computers and was taught how they worked.
+- ISIS Neutron and Muon Source: I got a general tour around the building seeing the synchrotron as well as neutron imaging machines.
+- NQCC: I got show the national quantum computing centre where tests surrounding quantum computers were done.
+- Oxford Instruments: I was shown around being taught about the refidgerant systems used to cool down quantum computers to the milli-Kelvin range.